 - Water Ecosystems: Students start the year actually in the water with canoes, kayaks, fishing poles and snorkels, investigating water ecosystems.

-Forest/glade/savannah ecosystems: As fall approaches, they begin hunting, fishing, and hiking.
-As the weather cools students are introduced to map and compass, dog training (as it applies to hunting), outdoor cooking, wilderness first aid, and fall foliage.
+- Forest/Glade/Savannah Ecosystems: As fall approaches, students begin hunting, fishing and hiking.
+As the weather cools students are introduced to map and compass, dog training (as it applies to hunting), outdoor cooking, wilderness first aid and fall foliage.

-Cave ecosystems: During the cold winter months, the students continue with much of the above, as is practical, but add more indoor activities including: woodworking, taxidermy, rock climbing, caves/grotto, wild game cooking, nature art, trapping, eagle watching, and animal handling.
+- Cave Ecosystems: During the cold winter months, students continue with much of the above, as is practical, but add more indoor activities including woodworking, taxidermy, rock climbing, caves/grotto, wild game cooking, nature art, trapping, eagle watching and animal handling.

-Wetland/Prairie ecosystems: As spring begins the students study wetland and prairie habitats.
+- Wetland/Prairie Ecosystems: As spring begins, students study wetland and prairie habitats.
 They begin looking at wildflowers and wild edibles.

-Backyard habitats: In addition to all of the above, the students will look at gardening and backyard birding.
+- Backyard Habitats: In addition to all of the above, students spend time looking at gardening and backyard birding.

-Water ecosystems: As the students approach the end of school, and the water warms up again, they will re-visit our favorite water spots with a whole new perspective.
+- Water Ecosystems: As the students approach the end of school and the water warms up again, they revisit our favorite water sports with a whole new perspective.